Like ToolFern? Prefer us as your source on Google →

 How to crop an image online

-3. Position the crop box — click or drag directly on the preview to move it, or type exact X, Y, Width and Height values for pixel-precise control.
+4. Position the crop box, click or drag directly on the preview to move it, or type exact X, Y, Width and Height values for pixel-precise control.
 The shaded overlay and rule-of-thirds guides show exactly what will be kept.

-4. Crop and download — click Crop & download to save just the selected region to your device.
+5. Crop and download, click Crop & download to save just the selected region to your device.
+Circle crops always download as PNG so the area outside the circle stays transparent.

 Pick the right aspect ratio